 2. Demonstrate how every feedback matters

-Whether took verbally or online, the respondent needs to be ensured that his/her opinion or feedback is received understood, and accepted.
-By letting respondents know that their responses are adding value to the betterment of product or services, surveyors are actually displaying a positive image of their business.
-Therefore, conveying respondents that their feedback is making the change they expect by communicating them how their feedback will be used is a great strategy.
+Whether took verbally or online, the respondent needs to be ensured that his/her opinion or feedback is received, understood, and accepted.
+An organization needs to let respondents know that their responses are adding value to the betterment of products or services.
+When you succeed in giving this impression, customers feel valued resulting in realistic or unbiased feedback.

 3. Use feedback to motivate the change

-When you ask employees for feedback not only it helps in increasing their morale to perform well, but it also helps in motivating them to look at things from a different perspective.
-Asking respondents, whether consumers or employees to provide their feedback is like creating a feeling of belongingness and letting them know that their opinions do matter to formulate the business strategies.
-Feedbacks received from the clients, vendors, stakeholders, etc. acts as a dose of motivation to outperform their expectations and develop better working relations.
+When customers get a feeling of belongingness they start looking at your products or services from a different perspective.
+Asking respondents whether consumers or employees to provide their feedback is like creating a and letting them know that their opinions do matter to formulate the business strategies.
+Feedback received from the clients, vendors, stakeholders, etc. acts as a dose of motivation to outperform their expectations and develop better working relations.

 4. Negative feedback is a fuel to perform better

 Never mistake negative feedback for criticism.
-A good business must consider negative feedback as ‘fuel’ to enhance its performance.
-In fact, a negative criticism when considered as constructive feedback helps the business make better decisions meant to increase performance and satisfaction.
+A good business must consider negative feedback as a ‘fuel’ to enhance its performance.
+A negative criticism when considered as constructive feedback helps the businesses in making better decisions.
+These decisions are meant to increase performance and satisfaction.

 5. The feedback survey is a process of continued learning

-A recent survey by Cint, states that 62% of consumers are inclined to buy from the brand that has asked them for an opinion.
+Recent research by Cint, states that 62% of consumers are inclined to buy from a brand that has asked them for an opinion.
 Additionally, 52% of consumers experience a loyalty boost when a certain brand asks them for feedback.
-However, consumers are fed up with constant surveys and feedback calls, as a majority of businesses are indulging in feedback surveys.
-Yet, you need surveys-properly designed surveys to look into the brains of people and figure out their perception.
+Therefore, you need a properly designed questionnaire that peeks directly into the brains of people and figures out their perception.

-At QuestionPro we have years of experience to tailor perfect surveys meeting customer expectations, and today we are sharing it with you
+At QuestionPro we have years of experience to tailor perfect surveys meeting customer expectations, and today we are sharing our secret three-step theory with you

-- Design an engaging feedback survey offering ‘ on brand’ experience.
+- Step 1: Design an engaging feedback survey offering ‘ on brand’ experience.

-- Align the survey questionnaire with the motive of the survey.
+- Step 2: Align the questionnaire with the motive of the survey.

-- Let the survey achieve the right customer journey milestones.
+- Step 3: Let the survey achieve the right customer journey milestones.

 A holistically designed survey is ought to yield a good completion rate.
-Create a feedback survey questionnaire that will keep potential respondents interested and incentivized.
-Create a survey design in such a manner that it creates an environment that is comfortable and convenient to the audience’s expectations, interests, browsing habits, and most importantly to their mobile device.
+Create a feedback questionnaire that will keep potential respondents interested and excited.
+Design a survey in such a manner that it creates an environment that is comfortable and convenient to the audience’s expectations, interests, browsing habits, and most importantly to their mobile device.

-Here are a few things that will help you build a good feedback survey
+Here are a few things that will help you build a create great feedback surveys

 Keep the survey length shorter

-A good survey questionnaire follows the principle ‘less is more’.
-When the questions are targeted and aligned with the motive of the survey it is a better practice to keep survey length shorter.
-It is highly appreciated if your survey has not more than five questions.
-In fact, the most effective feedback surveys we designed contains only two questions.
-First was a Net Promoter Score question and the second was an open-ended question asking respondents to describe in their own words the reason behind their answer to the first question.
+The most effective feedback surveys usually contain two questions.
+First is a Net Promoter Score question and the second is an open-ended question asking respondents to describe in their own words the reason behind their answer to the first question.